-Soils of western New York developed from glacial deposits.
-Alfisols are dominant in low land areas with 3% - 8% organic matter, while Inceptisols are found in upland areas with 3% - 6% organic matter content.
-Both are fine textured and moderately well drained soils with a bulk density of 1.1 -1.4 and relatively high soil pH.
-The soils of Kutztown, PA, are developed from the regolith of limestone at the foothills of the Blue Mountains.
-They are silty loams and moderately well drained soils as well.
-Alfisols are dominant in the valleys with 1% - 4% of organic matter while Ultisols on the slopes with about 1% - 3% of organic matter content.
+Soils of the conventional apple farm developed from glacial deposits.
+Alfisols are dominant in low-land areas with 3-8 percent organic matter, while inceptisols are found in upland areas with 3-6 percent organic matter content.
+Both are fine textured and moderately well-drained soils with a bulk density of 1.1-1.4 and relatively high soil pH.
+The soils of the organic apple farm are developed from the regolith of limestone at the foothills of the Blue Mountains.
+They are silty loams and moderately well-drained soils as well.
+Alfisols are dominant in the valleys with 1-4 percent of organic matter while ultisols on the slopes with about 1-3 percent of organic matter content.
 Soil pH is also relatively high because of the parent material.
-Luochuan is located in the heart land of the Loess Plateau in China.
-The Loess Plateau is made of wind-transported silt deposited over many thousands of years and is more than 100 meters in thickness.
-Because of its weak calcium carbonate bonding and vertical structure, loess is susceptible to water erosion.
+The Chinese apple farm is on the Loess Plateau in China.
+The Loess Plateau is made of windtransported silt deposited over many thousands of years and is more than 100 meters in thickness.
+Because of its weak calcium carbonate bonding and vertical structure. loess is susceptible to water erosion.
 However, its homogeneous nature and high porosity make it very easy to work with.
-In the apple farms of Luochuan County, soil organic matter at the top 40 cm is between 0.8% - 0.99%, on average (Free Papers Download Center, 2010).
+In the apple farms of the area, soil organic matter at the top 40 cm is between 0.8 and 0.99 percent, on average (Free Papers Download Center, 2010).
 It is also moderately well drained.
-Although the fertility levels differ to a certain degree, soil texture and pH levels of the three locations are very similar and most suitable for apple production.
+Although the fertility levels differ to a certain degree, soil texture, and pH levels of the three locations are very similar and most suitable for apple production.